GokulManoharan/atlas-ds-challenge/README.md

 # Custom Select component
-## Open [this codesandbox link](https://codesandbox.io/s/github/GokulManoharan/atlas-ds-challenge) to see it in action
+## Open [this codesandbox link](https://codesandbox.io/s/github/GokulManoharan/atlas-ds-challenge) for a demo

 Clone the repo and navigate to the project folder that got created